Academic Policies

 The minor requirements are found in the departmental sections of the Bulletin.
 The (optional) minor must be completed with a minimum grade point average of 2.0.

 The minor is declared at the office of the sponsoring department or program.
-No more than one minor can be completed outside of the College in the other divisions of NYU, as the limit on non-CAS credits is set at 16 points.
+No more than one minor can be completed outside of the College in the other divisions of NYU, as the limit on non-CAS credits is set at 16 credits.

 Regulations Pertaining to Both the Major and Minor